flutter/website/src/release/breaking-changes/describe-enum.md

 ## Migration guide

-If you used `describeEnum(Enum.field)` to acesss the string value from an enum, you can now call `Enum.field.name`.
+If you used `describeEnum(Enum.field)` to access the string value from an enum, you can now call `Enum.field.name`.

 Code before migration: